 Perfect for tea time when you make these rings with sesame.

 - ½ cup water

 - 1 tbsp vinegar

 - 1 teaspoon salt

 - 1 egg white

-Put egg yolk in a small bowl and sesame on a seperate plate.
-Dip mini simits first into egg yolk and then coat it with sesame.
+- Put egg white in a small bowl and sesame on a separate plate.
+Dip mini simits first into egg white and then coat it with sesame.

-Lay a grease proof paper in an oven tray.
+- Lay a grease proof paper in an oven tray.
 Put these sesame rings on it.
-And cook them in oven until they get golden (for about 45 minutes).
+And bake them in oven until they get golden (for about 45 minutes).